alain-andre/prime/doc/prime.fr-FR.md

 ------------

 Calls a fonction for each key-value pair in the map.
 The returned value is the original map.
-If the passed fonction returns `false` the loop stops.
+If the passed fonction retourne `false` the loop stops.

 ### Paramètres